 This resource is to help inform you of some tips you can take before coming to the Hospital as well as share what you can expect during your stay on The Family Place during the COVID-19 outbreak.
 Whether you are in active labor, scheduled for induction or cesarean delivery or advised by your obstetric (OB) team to come to The Family Place, you should enter through the Visitor Entrance by the Hospital cafeteria during the hours of 5:30 am to 12 midnight.
 Any other time, you should enter through the Emergency Department.
 At all entrances, you will be screened for symptoms by Hospital staff.
 Once past the screening, you will be directed to The Family Place.

-Visitation on the Family Place reflects the current standards in community and tertiary hospitals across the State of New Hampshire.
-Visitation on The Family Place allows one support person with exceptions in certain circumstances.
+Visitation on The Family Place reflects the current standards in community and tertiary hospitals across the State of New Hampshire.
+Visitation on The Family Place allows patients to bring one support person with them to help through their hospitalization.
+The support person must be able to self-attest they are free of COVID-19 symptoms and they have not had close contact with someone who has tested positive for COVID-19 within the last 14 days.
 The support person needs to be able to stay the entire visit.
 If they need to leave the patient care unit, they will not be allowed back.
-We will not allow in and out visitation while your loved one is with us.
 We strongly encourage you to be prepared with everything that you may need during your stay.
 If you or your support person is a smoker, consider having nicotine patches available.
-We ask that you do not leave the Hospital to smoke.
-In circumstances where a support person may not be present, we are encouraging the use of video calling technology including FaceTime and Skype, so families and partners can still be connected.
-The Family Place will have iPads available for this purpose.
+We are a smoke-free campus; if your support partner needs to leave to smoke, they will not be allowed to return.

 Meals and Snacks